 Everything you need to Study Abroad:

-- School admit: Submit your application and secure your admit for your dream school.
+- School admit: Submit your application and secure your admission to your dream school.
 If you've deferred, check with your school to ensure that your admission is confirmed, if you need to reapply, or if any other documents need to be submitted due to deferring.

 - GRE/GMAT/TOEFL test scores: Apply for these tests if required, and ensure that your scores are still valid if you’ve completed the tests.

-- I-20 and student visa: Gather the documents you need to apply for your I-20 and visa, and keep track of when visa offices are open to to submit your application.
+- I-20 and student visa: Gather the documents you need to apply for your I-20 and visa and keep track of when visa offices are open to submitting your application.